styx-emulator/styx-emulator/CONTRIBUTING.md

 ### 8. Performance

 - **Efficiency**: Look for any inefficient code patterns that could impact performance, such as runtime hooks, excessive memory usage/resource contention, or unoptimized algorithms.
 If the default target runtime is getting modified, be sure to test the code on representative + *real* workloads that would be affected by this change.
 - **Profiling**: Recommend profiling critical sections of the code to identify and address performance bottlenecks.
+This is especially important in core changes or updates to an instruction execution backend.

 ### General Tips for Maintainers

 - **Iterative Improvement**: Encourage iterative improvements rather than demanding perfection in a single review cycle, balancing thoroughness with the need to make progress.
 If quality is not up to standards but the functionality is there, make sure that gets communicated so it doesn't seem like the merge criteria keep changing.
 A positive "you did a good job implementing ___, now we just need to clean up the code + docs to get this merged in" goes a long way to validating contributions.
 - **Communication**: Foster clear and constructive communication, providing specific examples and suggestions for improvement, if you have a hard time articulating your thoughts, that is something you are allowed to admit, and can request assistance with.
 - **Empathy**: Remember that code reviews are not just about the code but also about the people writing it.
-Approach reviews with empathy and a focus on mentorship and growth.
+Approach reviews with empathy and a focus on mentorship and growth, please remember to explain *why* decisions are made and *how* conclusions were reached.

 ## Becoming a Committer/Maintainer